Augustin S. Clayton: Early life

 In 1810, Clayton was elected to represent Clarke County in the Georgia House of Representatives and served through 1812.
-In that same year, he became the secretary for the Board of Trustees for UGA.
+In that same year, he became the secretary for the board of trustees for the University of Georgia.
 Clayton was appointed to the board in 1816 and remained on the board until his death.

 Clayton also served as the clerk of the Georgia House from 1813 to 1815.
-In 1826 and 1827, he was elected to the Georgia Senate.
-Clayton also served as judge of the superior courts of the Western circuit of Georgia both preceding (1819–1825) and following (1828–1831) his state senate service.
+In 1826 and 1827, he served in the Georgia Senate.
+Clayton also served as judge of the superior court of the western circuit of Georgia both preceding (1819–1825) and following (1828–1831) his state senate service.
+In 1829, he was a presidential elector.
+In 1829, Clayton upheld the state's right to bring the territory of the Cherokee Nation within the jurisdiction of Georgia.
+The case lead to the Supreme Court case Cherokee Nation v.
+Georgia.
+He was later removed from office for opposing the state's policy on the Cherokee Nation's rights.
 In 1831, Clayton won a special election to fill the remaining term of the resigning Wilson Lumpkin in the United States House of Representatives, and Clayton won reelection to a second term in the regular election in 1832.
+He was elected as a Jacksonian Democrat, defeating Judge Schley with a 1,046 vote majority.
+He served from January 21, 1832, to March 3, 1835.
+During his tenure, he was opposed to the tariffs and the Bank of the United States.

 Clayton maintained business interests in the construction of a cotton mill in 1827 known as the Georgia Factory on the Ocoee River located south of Athens.
 He also played an instrumental role in securing the charter for the Georgia Railroad in 1836.
-In 1837 he delivered an address supporting the American Colonization Society in Athens, while he criticized the cause of abolition of slavery.
+In 1837, he delivered an address supporting the American Colonization Society in Athens, while he criticized the cause of abolition of slavery.

 After his congressional service, Clayton returned to Athens and practiced law.

+Personal life

+In 1807, Clayton married Julia Carnes, daughter of his tutor Thomas P. Carnes, and in 1808 they moved to Athens.
+Clayton's granddaughter, Julia Carnes King, would marry another famous University of Georgia alumnus, Henry W. Grady.
+His seven children included William Wirt Clayton (1812–1885), who would later become a judge, director of the Western and Atlantic Railroad, tax collector for Fulton County, Georgia and an officer of the Georgia National Bank.
+At the time of his death, he was a member of the Methodist Episcopal Church.

-He died in that city in 1839 and was buried in its Oconee Hill Cemetery.
+Clayton died at his home in Athens on June 21, 1839, and was buried in its Oconee Hill Cemetery.